Mo - Do: 9 - 16 Uhr

 You find information about the admission procedure here: STARTING

 Master of Science

 Language of instruction

 The degree program

-- Natural sciences and technology (electrical engineering, computer science, mechanical engineering or physics)
+- Natural sciences and technology (computer science, mechanical engineering or physics)

 - Business mathematics (economy or business information systems)